 Uber has become quite popular in Egypt.
 Just download the Uber app on your phone and sign up for an account with your payment info.
-Rates are predetermined, which makes it a bit easier than taking a taxi.
+They predetermine the rates, which makes it a bit easier than taking a taxi.
 It’s also a good option if you don’t want to haggle.
 Once you have the app set up, just request your Uber with Giza Pyramids as your destination.
 You can also call for an Uber to take you back to your hotel after you’ve completed your visit to the pyramids.

 This blog post is now available on GPSmyCity: What to Know Before You Visit the Pyramids of Giza